iTwenty/personal-website/content/posts/04-swift-collections/index.md

 A simple iterator that doubles it's value each time `next()` is called.
 If we omit the `limit` parameter in constructor, the iterator will keep doubling values forever.

 ### Sequence
 A type that provides sequential, iterated access to its elements.
 A sequence is a list of values that we can step through one at a time.
 While seemingly simple, this capability gives us access to a large number of operations that we can perform on any sequence.
-The Sequence protocol provides default implementations for many common operations that depend on sequential access to a sequence's values.
+The Sequence protocol provides default implementations for many of these common operations.
 Before looking at these operations, let's look at the protocol definition -

 ```swift
 public protocol Sequence {